mgoellnitz/JFileSync3/index.md

 St, Fifth Floor, Boston, MA, 02110-1301, USA

 JFileSync3 uses libraries or parts of Open Source projects.
-Some of them had to be included as source code for tecnical reasons in their distribution:
+Some of them had to be included as source code for technical reasons in their distribution:

 * EncFS Java: LGPL (Source)
 * Sardine: Apache 2.0